kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 Windows](/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-podsecuritycontext).
 As
 such, no standardized Pod Security profiles currently exist.

-Windows HostProcess containers can be enabled for the privileged profile, but are explicitly blocked for baseline.
-Windows pods _may_ be broken by the restricted profile, which requires setting linux-specific settings (such as seccomp profile and disallow privilege escalation).
-If the Kubelet and/or container runtime choose to ignore these linux-specific values at runtime, then Windows pods should still be allowed under the restricted profile, although the profile will not add additional enforcement over baseline (for Windows).
+If you apply the restricted profile for a Windows pod, this **may** have an impact on the pod at runtime.
+The restricted profile requires enforcing Linux-specific restrictions (such as seccomp profile, and disallowing privilege escalation).
+If the kubelet and / or its container runtime ignore these Linux-specific values, then the Windows pod should still work normally within the restricted profile.
+However, the lack of enforcement means that there is no additional restriction, for Pods that use Windows containers, compared to the baseline profile.

 ### What about sandboxed Pods?